jtkovacs/jtkovacs.github.io/refs/notes/design.md

 # Design thinking

 Design thinking is for generating ideas.
 It draws on user research/contextual inquiry; it contributes to [strategy](https://jtkovacs.github.io/refs/management.html#strategy) and [performance management](https://jtkovacs.github.io/refs/performance-management.html) as well as product and service design.

-Vassallo (2017b) urges design thinking to incorporate systems thinking in the face of global complexity.
+Vassallo (2017b) urges the incorporation of [systems thinking](management.html#systems-thinking) into design thinking, to cope with global complexity.

-"Design thinking incorporates constituent or consumer insights in depth and rapid prototyping, all aimed at getting beyond the assumptions that block eff ective solutions.
-Design thinking**—inherently optimistic, constructive, and experiential—**addresses the needs of the people who will consume a product or service and the infrastructure that enables it.
-Businesses are embracing design thinking because it helps them be more innovative, better diff erentiate their brands, and bring their products and services to market faster.
-Nonprofi ts are beginning to use design thinking as well to develop better solutions to social problems.
-Design thinking crosses the traditional boundaries between public, for-profi t, and nonprofi t sectors.
+"Design thinking incorporates constituent or consumer insights in depth and rapid prototyping, all aimed at getting beyond the assumptions that block effective solutions.
+Design thinking — **inherently optimistic, constructive, and experiential** — addresses the needs of the people who will consume a product or service and the infrastructure that enables it.
+Businesses are embracing design thinking because it helps them be more innovative, better differentiate their brands, and bring their products and services to market faster.
+Nonprofits are beginning to use design thinking as well to develop better solutions to social problems.
+Design thinking crosses the traditional boundaries between public, for-profit, and nonprofit sectors.
 By working closely with the clients and consumers, design thinking allows high-impact solutions to bubble up from below rather than being imposed from the top" (Brown and Wyatt, 2010, p.
 32).

-"The design thinking process is best thought of as a system of overlapping spaces rather than a sequence of orderly steps.
-There are three spaces to keep in mind: inspiration, ideation, and implementation.
-Think of **inspiration** as the problem or opportunity that motivates the search for solutions; **ideation** as the process of generating, developing, and testing ideas; and **implementation** as the path that leads from the project stage into people’s lives."
+## Convergence & divergence

 Keller (1983) credits Gordon (1961) for developing the concepts of divergent and convergent thinking under the banner of "synectics".
-Orginally applied in product development, it was imported into education in the late 1960s.
-Per Beneteau (2017), some key components:

-- Empathizing (cultivating empathy with personas, perhaps with accessories or other attributes)
-- Ideation/Brainstorming (divergent thinking)
-- Prototyping (convergent)
-- Testing

-## What is empathy?
+## Empathy

 "'Empathy' was Ideo founder David Kelley’s shorthand for in-the-weeds ethnographic research.
 And, to be fair, that’s what some design thinkers still have in mind.
 But as design thinking has grown in popularity, some of its core tenets have been watered down or misapplied.
 Perhaps as a result of overuse, when most designers talk about empathy, they don’t seem to me to be referring to fact-gathering at all, but something more like feeling-broadcasting.
 Empathy in design has gone from an outward-facing action to an inward-turned affect.
 I think it might be too late to protect the design-thinking denotation of the word from the layman’s definition.
 Regardless, I would urge us as a discipline to practice rigorous evidence-based compassion, rather than trying to feel people’s pain" (Vassallo, 2017a).